Aide-de-camp: Argentina

-A controversy was raised in 2006, when president Néstor Kirchner decided to promote his army aide-de-camp, Lieutenant Colonel Graham to colonel, one year ahead of his class.
-Upon taking office, former president Cristina Kirchner decided to have, for the first time, female officers as her aides-de-camp.
+A controversy was raised in 2006, when president Néstor Kirchner promoted his army aide-de-camp, Lieutenant Colonel Graham, to colonel, one year ahead of his class.
+Upon becoming president, Cristina Kirchner decided to have, for the first time, female officers as her aides-de-camp.

 In each of the armed forces, the chief of staff and other senior officers have their own adjutants, normally of the rank of major or lieutenant colonel, or its equivalent.
-At unit level, the unit S1 (personnel officer) doubles as the unit commander's adjutant, although in recent times in many units this practice has been left only for ceremonial purposes, while for everyday duties a senior NCO performs the adjutant's activities.
+At unit level, the unit S1 (personnel officer) doubles as the unit commander's adjutant, although in recent times in many units this practice has been left only for ceremonial purposes, while for everyday duties a senior non-commissioned officer performs the adjutant's activities.

 An aiguillette is worn on the right shoulder by aides-de-camp and adjutants as a symbol of their position, the colour of the aiguillette depending on the rank of the person they are serving (there are golden, tan, silver and red aiguillettes, as well as an olive-green one for combat uniform).

 Belgium

-In Belgium, the Head of the King's Military Household is a four-star General who helps the King exercise the powers vested in him by the constitution in the field of defence.
+In Belgium, the Head of the King's Military Household is a two, three or four-star General who helps the King exercise the powers vested in him by the constitution in the field of defence.
 He monitors the international security situation and informs the King accordingly.
-He keeps the King posted of the situation, means and resources, functioning and missions of the Belgian Armed Forces, in close cooperation with the King’s Cabinet.
+He keeps the King posted of the situation, means and resources, functioning and missions of the Belgian Armed Forces, in close cooperation with the King's Cabinet.
 The Head of the Military Household also oversees the coordination with the security detail of the Royal Palace and runs the Information Technology Service.

 The Aides de Camp to the King are general or senior officers assigned by the King to accompany important visitors or to represent him on occasions when he cannot be present himself.

-The Equerries to the King are at the King’s constant disposal on a rotational basis; they accompany him on his travels and assist him in performing his daily tasks.
+The Equerries to the King are at the King's constant disposal on a rotational basis; they accompany him on his travels and assist him in performing his daily tasks.

 The title of honorary aide-de-camp to the king can be granted by the royal court for services rendered.
 Notable people include Major General Baron Édouard Empain, Count Charles John d'Oultremont, and Lieutenant General Baron Albert du Roy de Blicquy.

 Commonwealth of Nations countries

-In the Commonwealth, aides-de-camp are mostly appointed from military or auxiliary services.
+In Commonwealth of Nations countries, aides-de-camp are mostly appointed from military or auxiliary services.
 They are entitled to use the letters ADC or A de C after their names.
 The emblem of the office is the aiguillette worn on their uniform.